microse-rpc/microse-swoole/api.md

 ### ServerOptions

-This array indicates the options used by the RpcClient's initiation, it inherits all [ChannelOptions](#ChannelOptions), along with the following keys:
+This array indicates the options used by the RpcServer's initiation, it inherits all [ChannelOptions](#ChannelOptions), along with the following keys:

 - `certFile => string` If `protocol` is `wss:`, the server must set this